-Frits van Dijk represents Nestlé as a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland, and is a Board member of Osem Investments Ltd., Israel; Quality Coffee Products Ltd., Thailand; Nestlé Central and West Africa Limited (Ghana); Nestlé (China) Ltd.; Nestlé (Malaysia) BHD.; Nestlé Pakistan Ltd. He is President Commissioner of both PT Nestlé Indonesia and PT Nestlé Indofood Citarasa Indonesia.
+As a representative of Nestlé, Frits van Dijk is Chairman of Beverage Partners Worldwide S.A. and a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.
+Furthermore, he is a Board member of Osem Investments Ltd., Israel; Quality Coffee Products Ltd., Thailand; Nestlé Central and West Africa Limited (Ghana); Nestlé (China) Ltd.; Nestlé (Malaysia) BHD.; Nestlé Pakistan Ltd. and President Commissioner of both PT Nestlé Indonesia and PT Nestlé Indofood Citarasa Indonesia.